sgratzl/d3tutorial/README.md

 [![Open in CodePen][codepen]](https://codepen.io/sgratzl/pen/POVKRj)

 The function come in different shapes: as setter (previous examples) as in a getter version.
-In the later case the value of the first element in the list will be returned. e.g. `circle.attr('cx')`
+In the later case the value of the first element in the list will be returned. e.g., `circle.attr('cx')`

 ### DOM Manipulation